-- 9. Start i2 Analyze. - a) Open a command prompt and navigate to the toolkit\scripts directory. - b) To start i2 Analyze, run the following command:
+- 5. Start i2 Analyze. - a.
+Return to the command prompt where you ran the deployExample command. - b.
+To start i2 Analyze, run the following command:

-10.Optional: To populate your Information Store with the provided example data for the lawenforcement-schema.xml schema, run the following command:
+6. Optional: To populate your Information Store with the provided example data for the lawenforcement-schema.xml schema, run the following command: